Solana sol

 Solana’s native token is SOL and uses the SPL standard.

-There is no maximum supply of SOL.
-Instead, Solana has a fixed year-on-year inflation rate.
 According to Solana’s proposed inflation schedule, the initial inflation rate was set to 8% and is distributed through staking rewards.
 This inflation rate is reduced by 15% every year until reaching a long-term inflation target of 1.5%.

 The plan is for the long-term inflation target to continue in perpetuity.
 The outlined inflation numbers do not consider any tokens lost or burned and, therefore, should be viewed as the upper limits of SOL inflation.

-SOL has 3 primary use cases:
+SOL has three primary use cases:

 • Transaction fees: SOL is used to pay transaction fees incurred when using the network or smart contracts.
+(Users can pay a priority fee to accelerate their transaction.
+Leaders get 50% of priority fees for including the relevant transaction in its block, with the other 50% being burned.)

 • Staking: For Solana’s proof-of-stake consensus mechanism to function, validators must stake SOL.
 It is the economic incentive used to operate the network.
 Holders can also delegate their idle SOL to a validator to earn staking rewards.